Exploring Issues of Faith & Race

 Faith & Race This Month

-Our monthly meeting will take place on Tuesday, September 22nd at 7pm.
-We’ll be discussing excerpts from Isabel Wilkerson’s new highly acclaimed (and rather lengthy!!) book, Caste: The Origins of Our Discontents.
-You can download section one, two, three, and four.
-As always, you are welcome to join us whether you read it all, none or it, or something in between.
+Our monthly meeting will take place on Tuesday, November 24th at 7pm.
+In honor of Native Americans as we celebrate Thanksgiving later that week, we’ll be discussing the funny and poignant The Absolutely True Diary of a Part-Time Indian by Sherman Alexie.
+It’s a quick and easy read and always, you are welcome to join in the conversation whether you read it all, none or it, or something in between.
 Your voice, your thoughts, and your openness to continue to grow in grace is all that’s required.
 Hope you’ll join us!
+Here’s the Zoom link: https://us02web.zoom.us/j/88506393741?pwd=cVF0UiswNWgxQ3pweVVpWStwWmF2QT09

 The (Basketball) World Loses a Giant